-3.1.
-FINANCIAL AID/FINANCIAL SERVICES
+3. FINANCIAL AID

-3.1.1.
-Purpose of LECOM's Financial Aid Program
+Introduction - Purpose of LECOM's Financial Aid Program

 The fundamental purpose of the financial aid program at LECOM is to provide counseling and assistance to accepted students regarding securing funding to meet the costs of education.
-A student's need for financial assistance does not affect his or her chances for admission.
+A student's need for financial assistance does not affect their chances for admission.